Pandey Ganpat Rai: 1857 rebellion

 As the rebellion spread throughout the various regions of North India, both Ganpat Rai and Vishwanath Shahdeo decided to assume leadership with Ganpat Rai being named as the commander-in-chief.
 They assembled a force of around 1,100 men.
 They managed to recruit mutinying sepoys from Ramgarh and proceeded to throw the region into a state of anarchy causing many British officials to flee the area.
-Their end goal was to proceed through Palamu district and reach Arrah were they would join their forces with Kunwar Singh who was the leader of the rebel forces in North Bihar.
+Their end goal was to proceed through Palamu district and reach Arrah where they would join their forces with Kunwar Singh who was the leader of the rebel forces in North Bihar.
 Much of their initial success was due to the terrain of the region which was mainly forested and hilly allowing the rebels to escape easily.
 One of these conflicts later became known as the Battle of Chatra, in which British troops, assisted by Sikh sepoys, besieged rebels in the village of Chatra with each side suffering heavy losses before the British eventually stormed and captured the village.

 During this period, he declared that the British Raj had supposedly come to an end.
 In the meantime, the British forces led by Colonel Edward Tuite Dalton were assisted by loyal zamindars including those of Ramgarh Raj.

 However, as they attempted to march towards Kunwar Singh's position, they were intercepted by a battalion led by Major English on the 2nd of October.
 In the ensuing battle both rebel leaders were defeated and retreated.
 Eventually after numerous skirmishes and battles with both local zamindars and the British, the authorities had managed to create a robust intelligence network and they were captured in March 1858 and then hanged on the 21st of April that same year.